k2view-academy/K2View-Academy/articles/32_LU_storage/02_storage_management.md

 * When the Cache Location is set to **Storage**, store the cache under the storage folder in Fabric **${FABRIC_STORAGE}/storage/fdb_cache** if it exists, otherwise store it in **${FABRIC_HOME}/storage/fdb_cache**.
   * The definition of the **${FABRIC_STORAGE}** path can be updated via the **fabric-server-start.sh** script using the **-DFABRIC_STORAGE** variable.
-* If the default path in the config.ini is updated to another path, the cache will always be located according to the config.ini regardless of the LU Schema property setting in the Fabric Studio.
+* If the default path in the config.ini is updated to another path, the cache is always located according to the config.ini regardless of the LU Schema property setting in the Fabric Studio.

 Note that these changes become effective in the LU Schema only after Fabric is restarted.

 ### LIST Command

-The **LIST LU_TYPES / LIST LUT** command is used to list the Logical Unit types and can display an LU's storage type.
+The **LIST LU_TYPES / LIST LUT** command is used to list Logical Unit types and can display an LU's storage type.
 This command can be invoked for all deployed Logical Unit types or for a specific one.

 * Use the following syntax: